Muted Mardi Gras: Closed bars, barricaded Bourbon Street - WTMJ

 Freezing or near-freezing temperatures were in the Tuesday forecast.

-If the crowd control measures work, the scene will be in start contrast to Mardi Gras crowds last year that were later blamed for an early Louisiana outbreak of COVID-19.
+If the crowd control measures work, the scene will be in stark contrast to Mardi Gras crowds last year that were later blamed for an early Louisiana outbreak of COVID-19.

 Parades also were canceled this year in Mobile, Alabama, which boasts the nation’s oldest Mardi Gras celebrations.
 There was no plan to close bars there, but some streets were to be shut down Tuesday to control traffic and allow for more outdoor seating and service at restaurants and bars.